This post was originally published on June 21, 2018 and completely updated with fresh information on March 19, 2020.

 The content marketing manager steers the ship, directs the crew, and manages/tracks/measures how that ship reaches its destination.

-It’s a multi-faceted, fast-paced, interesting, and creative job that is in high demand right now.
+It’s a multi-faceted, fast-paced, interesting, and creative job in high demand right now.

 Now that your interest is piqued, your next question about this role probably has to do with the basics: